Friends of the DSO

 - Assist with serving post-concert refreshments and at other behind the scenes functions.

-- Assist us with a donation which can be included with your membership subscription.
+- Assist us with a donation that can be included with your membership subscription.

 Whichever way suits you; we warmly thank you for your support.
 If you are able to donate your time or are interested in joining the Friend’s committee, please contact us by using the form below.